gosub-com/Zurfur/README.md

     fielda = a              // fielda is always a reference to the array `a`

 `List` should be used to build and manipulate mutable data, while `Array` should be used to store immutable data.
-A `Buffer` is a list with a fixed size.
-It is more efficient than a `List`, but less flexible.

 #### Strings